 Bangers and mash with onion gravy is traditional Irish pub fare, and is perfect for St. Patrick’s Day.
 Bangers are sausages so named after World War I when sausages tended to have a high water content to compensate for meat shortages.

 Because of the high water content, the sausages would tend to pop or “bang” when exposed to high heat.
-Today’s sausages typically don’t have this characteristic “bang”, but are still referred to as bangers.
-Mash is mashed potatoes!
+Today’s sausages typically don’t have this characteristic “bang,” but are still referred to as bangers.
+Mash is simply mashed potatoes.

 Ingredients for Bangers and Mash with Onion Gravy: